-- Any failed exam or evaluation can be retaken; however, any 2nd or subsequent attempts will be scored at the retake score of 80%. - Chapter exams in CIMA and Tammy Taylor Institute are and can be timed if an instructor uses the function.
+- Any failed exam or evaluation can be retaken; however, any 2nd or subsequent attempts will be scored at the retake score of 80%. - Chapter exams in CIMA are and can be timed if an instructor uses the function.
 Chapter exams have unlimited attempts.
 However, if an exam is passed on the 1st attempt, there is no need to retake it. - All final exams are timed to mimic the state board exam. - Initial attempt at the final theory exam, students have one (1) attempt.
 However, the retake exam is not timed and they have unlimited attempts until they score 80%.
-Students should get with their instructor to schedule study sessions prior to making another attempt at the final exam. - If students need additional time, an IEP with documentation for a disability needs to be completed prior to a student taking any exams and reviewed with instructor.
+Students should get with their instructor to schedule study sessions prior to making another attempt at the final exam. - If students need additional time, an IEP with documentation for a disability needs to be completed prior to a student taking any exams and reviewed with Director and Instructor.
+No special accommodations will be made without a completed 504 accommodation form and approval.